Neeraj123Singh/ConfrenceBox/README.md

 6. node server.js
 7. Change the baseUrl in swagger.json file
 8. For accessing the api's visit route -- {{baseUrl}}/api-docs
+9. change the connection configuraton for redis in job/index.js file 10.node jobs/index.js -- run this command to run the job queue

 And Your server will we running on the port you have provided